The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Discussion

 \subsection{Some insights from binary evolution}

-A large percentage of massive O stars are commonly found to be part of binary or higher-order systems \cite[e.g.][Gamen et al. subm.]{Kobulnicky2007, Kobulnicky2014, Chini2012, Sana2013, Moe2017, Sana2025, Mahy2009, Mahy2013, Barba2017, Offner2023}. \cite{Sana2012} indicated that more than 70\% of all massive stars will exchange mass with a companion at some point of their lives, leading to a binary merger in one-third of the cases.
+A large percentage of massive O stars are commonly found to be part of binary or higher-order systems \cite[e.g.][]{Kobulnicky2007, Kobulnicky2014, Chini2012, Sana2013, Moe2017, Sana2025, Mahy2009, Mahy2013, Barba2017, Offner2023, Barba2026}. \cite{Sana2012} indicated that more than 70\% of all massive stars will exchange mass with a companion at some point of their lives, leading to a binary merger in one-third of the cases.
 These relatively recent findings have revived a long-standing concern in stellar astrophysics -- namely, the importance of accounting for binary evolution when interpreting the observed properties of massive-star populations \citep[see, e.g., reviews by][and references therein]{Vanbeveren1988, Vanbeveren1993, Vanbeveren2004, Vanbeveren2017, Marchant2024, Marchant2026}.

-Within this context, it is important to keep in mind that mass transfer and merger events can modify the spin rates and the surface chemical composition of the stars involved in the interaction \cite[e.g.,][]{deMink2013, Farmer2023, Menon2024, Jin2025}.
+Mass transfer and merger events can modify the spin rates and surface chemical composition of the stars involved in the interaction \cite[e.g.,][]{deMink2013, Farmer2023, Menon2024, Jin2026}.
 Moreover, binary-interaction products will often be observed as apparently single stars \citep{deMink2014}.
 This will certainly be the case for merger remnants as well as runaway stars resulting from disrupted binaries following the supernova explosion of the initially more massive companion.
 But also for binary systems in which the post–mass-transfer donor becomes difficult to be detected, either directly in the optical spectrum or through radial velocity variations of the currently more massive and optically more luminous component, the mass gainer.
-Only under specific orbital configurations and mass ratios gravitationally bound systems will be detected as SB1.
+Only under specific orbital configurations and mass ratios these systems will be detected as SB1.